sebagorol/NJT-SS/README.md

 1. Download the ZIP file and UNZIP in your chosen PATH.

-2. Copy the PATH address.
+2. Open the folder and Copy the PATH address.
 By right clicking the Folder as shown.

 ![Screenshot 2024-08-08 160502](https://github.com/user-attachments/assets/b1b3dfd1-8bdd-4668-b5fb-b36059f5d971)